48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 Fort Scratchley

-Built when Australia was fortifying itself against a feared Russian invasion, the Fort first fired its guns during a Japanese sub attack during World War Two.
+Built when Australia was fortifying itself against a feared Russian invasion, Fort Scratchley has a rich history.
+The Fort first fired its guns during a Japanese submarine attack in World War Two, making it a significant site in Australia’s military history.

 Watch the cannon fire at 1pm most days